Bai Baihe: Early life

-Bai was born in Qingdao, Shandong.
+Bai Baihe was born in Qingdao, Shandong.
 She attended the Wendeng Road Elementary School.
 At a young age, Bai shown talents in singing, dancing and acting.
 At the age of 12, she was admitted into the Beijing Dance Academy.
 In 2000, Bai auditioned for a role in Zhang Yimou's film Happy Times.
 Even though she was not selected, Zhang saw potential in her and recommended her to apply for the Central Academy of Drama; which Bai eventually got admitted to in 2002.

 Career

-Shortly after her graduation from the Central Academy of Drama, Bai Baihe made her acting debut in the television series Bloom of Youth (2006).
+Shortly after her graduation from the Central Academy of Drama, Bai made her acting debut in the television series Bloom of Youth (2006).
 She continued to appear in dramas such as Where Is Happiness (2007) and My Youthfulness (2009).

 Bai achieved breakthrough with the 2011 romantic-comedy Love Is Not Blind, also starring Wen Zhang.
 The low-budget film became a surprise hit at the Chinese box office.
 Bai won the Best Actress award at the Hundred Flowers Award.
 The following year, she starred in spy drama Fu Chen and was nominated at the Shanghai Television Festival for Best Actress.

 Bai then starred in Feng Xiaogang's comedy film Personal Tailor (2013), which broke box office records on its opening day.
 The same year, Bai starred in romantic comedy A Wedding Invitation alongside Eddie Peng.
 The film was a commercial success and critics praise Bai for "keeping a character that could easily slip into shrill and childish far from that quagmire".
 Bai followed up with romantic drama film The Stolen Years, where she received rave reviews and was coined "mainland Chinese romance-drama royalty".

 Bai solidified her status as China's Box Office Queen with the 2015 fantasy-comedy film Monster Hunt, directed by Raman Hui.
 The film grossed over 1.8 billion yuan to become the second highest-grossing film in China.
 She then starred in romantic comedy film Go Away Mr. Tumor, which was selected as the Chinese entry for the Best Foreign Language Film at the 88th Academy Awards Bai won the Best Actress award at the China Film Director's Guild Awards, Beijing Student Film Festival and Huabiao Awards for her performance as a cartoonist who battles against cancer with an optimistic mind.